Star Tribune sports columnist Sid Hartman dies at age 100

 Many of those he encountered in his job became his closest friends.
 Sports were Hartman’s life, around the clock, although in his later years he showed his softer side by becoming a doting grandfather.

+“Because of him, I wound up in this [media] profession, and found this out: He is most competitive person I’ve ever met in my life,” he said.
+“The way he saw things, ‘He is competing against the Pioneer Press, he is competing against you [the Star Tribune], he is competing against what he hears from me on the radio.

+“It was something — that competitiveness — that allowed him to love his life.
+And the ability to build a life to enjoy, to come from where started to reach his level of success, it’s a remarkable story.”

-Hartman started selling newspapers in 1928, a 9-year-old kid pedaling his bicycle to Newspaper Alley, where he would buy 100 copies of the Minneapolis Star, the Journal, the Morning Tribune or the Evening Tribune for $1.10, then sell them for two cents apiece.
+Hartman started selling newspapers as a 9-year-old kid, pedaling his bicycle to Newspaper Alley, where he would buy 100 copies of the Minneapolis Star, the Journal, the Morning Tribune or the Evening Tribune for $1.10, then sell them for two cents apiece.

 Hartman’s basic task — selling newspapers — never changed, although his outlet for accomplishing the task did, starting when he was hired by sports editor Dick Cullum to work on the sports desk of the Minneapolis Times in 1944.